-The minaret is a quadrilateral building with an arcade gallery, above which are located eight rooms originally with souvenirs from travel to Asia and Africa.
+The architect connected the mosque with the minaret.
+The mosque is a quadrilateral building with an arcade gallery, above which are located eight rooms originally with souvenirs from travel to Asia and Africa.
 The interior of the rooms is decorated with Moorish drawings and quotes from the Koran, which were painted by the Viennese painter Josef Geyling.
 While traveling around, the nobility stopped to rest right there.
 Above the base there is a tower with three galleries, with a total of 302 stairs leading to the highest one.
 From the top of the tower you can see the chateau park, the Pavlov Hills, the White Carpathians, and even the top of the St. Stephen’s Cathedral in Vienna.

 Other interesting facts and noteworthy information will be told at the doc.
 Krejčiřík’s lecture.

 |#LVHF2020 | Lecture | Oriental Motives in the Lednice Park